Uncategorized

 Can Police Draw Blood Without Consent for Suspected DWI?

-Most Texas drivers know they can receive a driving while intoxicated charge with a blood alcohol content (BAC) of 0.08 or greater when operating a motor vehicle.
-Law enforcement officials estimate BAC indirectly usin...
-Read more
+The majority of Texas drivers already know they can receive a driving while intoxicated charge if they have a blood alcohol content (BAC) of 0.08 or greater while operating a motor vehicle.

 301